kcodedev/mkdocs/docs/IG/3-hardware/output-devices/monitor.md

 * Overheating can shorten the lifespans of LED screens

-## 🌈 OLED Screens (Organic Light Emitting Diode)
+## 🌈 OLED Screens

-### OLED screens use a self-emmisive display technology.
+OLED (Organic Light Emitting Diode) screens use a self-emmisive display technology.
 Each pixel produces its own light, producing top-tier, high-resolution image and video quality.
 It is used in top-tier monitors and TVs.

 ### Layers: